 The church was damaged during WWII, but has been restored.

-The cathedral, which I don't recall visiting, was founded in the 9th century although the current building dates from the 12th.
+St. Mary's cathedral, which I don't recall visiting, was founded in the 9th century although the current building dates from the 12th.

 Our next stop was Goslar.
 I have several pictures, but don't remember much about it.
 It is now a UNESCO World Heritage site for its nearby mines and water management system, which makes me want to revisit it too.
 None of that would have interested me at the time, but it would now!

 The medieval construction technique of making upper stories larger than the ground floor allows more room in the street while providing additional living space in the houses.

 This glockenspiel put on quite a performance.
 It started with the king and his horse & groom.
 Then laborers shuttled material from one side to the other, and knights emerged and clashed.
 The performance continued for several minutes.

 We weren't starving students, but we didn't dine in high-end restaurants or stay in 4-star hotels.
 We spent nights at family-run guest houses.
 I learned to love the German breakfast of brötchen and cold cuts.

 This was a typical lunch: brown bread, cheese & yogurt with something to drink and a bit of chocolate.

 I assume we ate suppers, but I don't remember any.